Learn More: Health Declaration

 The passengers must print and sign the generated document, this will be requested and examined by the airline/marine company and will be collected by health monitoring upon arrival in Tunisia.

-Passengers 12 years old and older must have a negative COVID-19 PCR test performed no more than 48 hours or a rapid antigen test performed no more than 24 hours prior to departure for Tunisia.
+All non-vaccinated passengers 12 years old and older must have a negative COVID-19 PCR test performed no more than 48 hours or a rapid antigen test performed no more than 24 hours prior to departure for Tunisia.
 Fully vaccinated travelers are exempt from both testing and quarantine requirements.

 Passengers must download the Track and Trace contact tracing application and use it during their stay in the country.